 The site is located on the south bank of the Thames River and close to the Tower Bridge.
-It is well connected to public transportation, and has great views of the Shard, Swiss Re and landscape Railroad Southwark.
+It is well connected to public transportation, and has great views of the Shard and Swiss Re.
 This area has undergone many changes in the last 20 years; what was previously a depressed area has become the a site of development of new cultural industries.
 Norman Foster developed a master plan which includes the construction of offices, luxury hotels, restaurants, gyms and the city council.
 The location of London Public Library emerged as a natural complement to Foster´s master plan.

 The brief called for the library to be inserted as a continuity to the master plan.
 There was no restriction set for the height of the building, but proposals had to retain 100% of the green footprint of the site, thereby ensuring generous outdoor public space.